eidelbaev/strouer-test/README.md

 ```

 Let's create a superuser (very bad idea to have credentials here,
-but it's just for the demo purposes):
+but it's just for the demo purposes), we will need these credentials later:
 ```bash
 export DJANGO_SUPERUSER_USERNAME=admin
 export DJANGO_SUPERUSER_PASSWORD=admin